Key team members

 Australia’s transport system delivers a wide range of social and economic benefits.
 Maximising the contribution of the transport system requires an understanding of both strategic objectives and technical details, especially regarding the myriad benefits and costs that arise from investments and other initiatives.

-Social benefit cost analysis (SBCA) is a tool to methodically compare future benefits and costs to society from a transport project or policy.
-The main questions we seek to understand with SBCA are:
+Cost benefit analysis (CBA) is a tool to methodically compare future benefits and costs to society from a transport project or policy.
+The main questions we seek to understand with CBA are:

 - Do the benefits of different transport initiatives exceed their costs?